-Our 2019 challenges: Voice, Video and new Visual Journalism
+Our 2019 challenges: Voice, Visual Journalism and Verification

 Next year, our profession will have to overcome a VVV challenge.
-We value your help in shaping the upcoming GEN Summit, so please reach out to us if you have any suggestions for speakers, sessions and new formats of interaction with the audience.
+We value your help in shaping the upcoming GEN Summit to be held in Athens (13–15 June 2019), so please reach out to us if you have any suggestions for speakers, sessions and new formats of interaction with the audience.

 What can we expect for June 2019?
 What cannot be missed by you, GEN friends, editors-in-chief, media innovators, professors of journalism, or senior news executives?

-After several missions in Europe and the US (not yet in Asia this year), I believe that our profession will have to overcome a VVV challenge: Voice, Video, and Visual Journalism.
+After several missions in Europe and the US (not yet in Asia this year), I believe that our profession will have to overcome a VVV challenge: Voice, Visual Journalism and Verification.

 - Voice and Voice AI are the obvious topic for 2019.
 All the editors who I met in the last six months have become obsessed with smart speakers offered by Amazon, Google and Apple.
 There are already 47 million smart speakers next to people’s couches in the United States and there are 220 million adults in the country.
 According to Chartbeat, this number could double in the next six months.
 It means this mass phenomenon will very soon have a serious impact on how news will be consumed.
 Who will be the winners of this new battle?
 Big conglomerates, local news providers, or infotainment companies?
 What will the speed of adoption be in Europe, Asia, Latin America, and Africa?
 It seems obvious that countries with strong public or private broadcasters will be at the top of the evolution, but what about new agile players?

-Setting up 25 sessions and panels and selecting 80+ speakers is always tough, seeing as you cannot cover the whole spectrum of media innovation in three days (19 to 21 June 2019).
+Setting up 25 sessions and panels and selecting 80+ speakers is always tough, seeing as you cannot cover the whole spectrum of media innovation in three days.
 I’m not saying that Google — AMP data or the Facebook algorithm is no longer an issue, I’m not forgetting that all media organisations are still looking for the graal — a sustainable business model –, but at GEN we believe we have to move forward and take risks.

-We are proud to announce our first keynote speakers:
+We are proud to announce our keynote speakers:

 - John Micklethwait, Editor-in-Chief, Bloomberg